a story from the heart and beyond

 Cleaned the kitchen and made the bed in the front chamber.
-I can hear Mrs. Chapman coming back in the front door with Ena Gardener.
+I can hear Mrs. Chapman coming back in the front door with Ena Gardener from across the road.

 My, how that woman cackles some when she talks, and she does have a loose tongue too, I noticed.
-We should cultivate virtues as well as pray for `em, I say.
+We should cultivate virtues as well as pray for `em.

-Still, she cheers Mrs. Chapman up, even with her wagging tongue.
+Still, she cheers Mrs. Chapman up which is most important, even with her wagging tongue.

 12:00pm – Served lunch for Mrs. Chapman and Ena Gardener.
 They had me potato pie with boiled bacon, and then some pudding with chocolate icing on it.

-They both said it was very nice, they did.
+They both said it were very nice.
 I appreciate appreciation, I do.
 Mrs Chapman always appreciates me, she does.

 She is a good woman.
-I do like Mrs Chapaman I do, and her appreciation, it makes the good inside her belong to me as well, it does.
+I do like Mrs Chapman, and her appreciation, it makes the good inside her belong to me as well.
+Sometimes a willingness to put it into words is all that is necessary.
 Yeah, appreciate appreciation, is right !